A p-adic analog of Hasse-Davenport product relation involving epsilon-factors: Introduction

-The first goal of our paper is to generalize this classical result to certain arithmetic factors defined on $p$-adic fields.
-The second goal is to give a representation theoretic application and interpretations to some of these generalizations.
+The first goal of our paper is to generalize the Hasse-Davenport product relation to certain arithmetic factors defined on $p$-adic fields.
+The second goal is to give a representation theoretic applications and interpretations to some of these generalizations.
 We now give more details, starting with the first goal.

 Let $F$ be a $p$-adic field and let $\varpi$ be a uniformizer.
 Assume that $\K=\Of / \Pf$ is the residue field of $F$ and note that $\K^*=\Of^*/1+\Pf$.
 Let $\psi$ be a non-trivial character of $F$, let $\chi$ be a character of $F^*$ and let $s$ be complex number.
 Let